- How to get started with Loom

 Note: The first time you use Loom, you’ll be prompted to give Loom permission to access your computer’s microphone and camera.
 Click “Allow” to continue.

-You’ll note that in the Loom interface, several options:
+You’ll note that in the Loom interface, there are several options:

 - You can choose to record the entire screen, one window (say a specific browser window), or just a specific area.
 If recording in the browser, stick to one window to keep the recording clean.